We all have expectations for ourselves and others.

 - You plan on finishing ten tasks, but you only complete five.
 Despite getting more done than in the previous scenario, you've failed to meet your expectations.
 You likely don't feel satisfied with your performance.

-Notice how in the last scenario, objectively speaking, you completed more work yet feel unsuccessful.
-The dissatisfaction stemmed from setting unrealistic expectations, adding unnecessary pressure and stress.
-This quickly turns into an exhausting cycle where you're constantly chasing unrealistic expectations.
+Notice how in the last scenario, objectively speaking, you completed more work.
+Yet you feel unsuccessful.
+The dissatisfaction stemmed from setting unrealistic expectations.
+This quickly turns into an exhausting cycle where you’re constantly chasing unrealistic expectations and feeling like a failure.

 The key to winning the day is by managing your expectations.